swordmaster003/UGUI-Touch-Input-Component/README.md

 ## Features

+- This package contains a total of three components:the virtual joystick , the dynamic joystick and the virtual button.

 - All of these UGUI input component are signed for mobile platform,you can test these input component with mouse input easily In the

   Unity editor.